9 Flight tracking technologies

 • Demand contract: In the case of a demand contract, an aircraft only sends a single report.
 This can be useful, when a periodic report is not received in time.

 Every ADS-C report comprises, at a minimum, a basic report detailing the aircraft’s position, accompanied by a timestamp and a figure of merit.
-The figure of merit denotes the precision of the positional information within the report and the operational status of TCAS.
+The figure of merit denotes the precision of the positional information within the report and the operational status of Traffic alert and Collision Avoidance System (TCAS).
 Advanced reports encompass extra data as stipulated in the ADS-C contract.

 The FAA has been encouraging General Aviation aircraft to equip with UAT compliant transponders for slightly cheaper than ES transponders in order to decongestionate the 1090 MHz frequency in the US.
 The 2020 Mandate allows aircraft to be equipped with UAT transponders if they remain within the US borders and below 18,000 feet.